 for the National Community-Based Doula and Breastfeeding Peer Counselor Network

-- Promote the use of community health workers, including community-based doulas and breastfeeding peer counselors, nationwide
+- Engage stakeholders to promote the use of community health workers, including community-based doulas and breastfeeding peer counselors, nationwide.

-- Encourage public/private partnerships to advance fiscal sustainability of community-based doula and breastfeeding peer counselor programs
+- Encourage public/private partnerships, including Medicaid and private insurance companies, to advance fiscal sustainability of community-based doula and breastfeeding peer counselor programs

 We are National Leaders.